sous-chefs/rundeck/cookbooks/multi_repo/README.md

 Description
 ===========

-Setup up an apt and RPM repository on a system.
-Installs reprepro for apt support and create repo for RPM support.
+Setup up an apt and yum repository on a system.
+Installs reprepro for apt support and create repo for yum support.
 Installs nfs-common and mounts a NFS volume to the repo path.
 Apache is installed and configured and shares out that repo path.

 The optional environment_publish.rb recipe will publish your chef environments folder